nikolailevshakov/scenario-examples-courses/Docker/volume-mounts/step1/text.md

+Create a volume `sample-volume`.

-Run the container from the same image with env variable key2=value2 and key1=new-value1.
+Run the docker container named `sample-app` from image `alpine` with mounted volume.
+Volume's `type=volume`, host's directory - `/root/files`, container's directory - `/data/files`.

-Check env variables inside the newly created container.
+Check if the file exists in the `/data/files` inside the container.

 <br>